Issue: Carbon monoxide poisoning

 Solution: Legislating mandatory carbon monoxide alarms

 Six jurisdictions in Canada now have regional legislation that requires residences to have carbon monoxide alarms: Alberta, Ontario, Manitoba, Quebec, Saskatchewan and Yukon.
-The provinces of British Colombia, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador require carbon monoxide alarms through adoption of the National Building Codes.
+The provinces of British Columbia, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador require carbon monoxide alarms through adoption of the National Building Codes.

 Investment in poison prevention strategies is cost-effective: